-All of the three types of rules are located in the Form Settings → Rules section of your form, under separated tabs.
+All of the three types of rules are located in the Rules section of your form, under separated tabs.

 Field Rules affect the behavior of your online form while it is being used.
 Here you can show or hide certain fields based on the input given by your submitters.
-These type of rules are applied in real-time, while the end users fill in the the online form.
+These types of rules are applied in real-time, while the end-users fill in the online form.

 Autoresponder Rules trigger a specific autoresponder when one or more conditions are met.
-These type of rules apply after the end user submitted the form.
+These types of rules apply after the end-user submitted the form.

 Besides form fields, you can also include the language field (if using translations) and the quiz score (for quiz forms) in any type of rule.

 Important: Separate rules that use the same field will not work on the form.
+After the condition Then you can not select the same fields in two separate rules.
 This is due to a conflict issue.
-We recommend you create advanced rules with several conditions and subrules in the same rule, if needed.
+We recommend you create advanced rules with several conditions and subrules in the same rule if needed.

 The grey plus button on the right creates a new condition that is linked to the previous one through connectors.
 Conditions from the same rule are linked either with the connector AND or OR.
 The grey button will appear next to the last condition of each rule or subrule.

-If you want to delete a subrule, click on the red cross from the top right side of the subrule layout.
+If you want to delete a subrule, hover on top of the condition and select the Delete button.

 To delete a rule, hover over the layout of the rule and tick the checkbox on the top right.
 Press Delete on top to delete it or Duplicate to make a copy of the rule.
 You can select several rules and delete or duplicate them at the same time.
 Use the Unselect rules button to clear all selections.